The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "How he reacts towards what may have become has yet to be determined."

 She watched the ground between them, lost in thought.
-She hadn't considered that he could try to form an association, a relationship of some type with any of them in order to gain what he saw as Naruto's edge in their fight . . .
+She hadn't considered the possibility he could try to form an association or a relationship of some type with any of them in order to gain what he saw as Naruto's edge in their fight . . .
 But if that'd been the case, it seemed to have backfired on him spectacularly.

 "Yes," he said, voice only somewhat softer than before.
-The hand against her throat dropped, fingers linking with hers again.
+The hand against her throat dropped, and his fingers linked with hers again.
 "Sometimes I do worry."

 "Nothing."
-He pulled his hand away from hers when she blinked at him, confused.
+He pulled his hand free from hers when she blinked at him, confused.
 "I don't want anything from you."

-As she watched him walk away, she was sure that she'd pushed him too hard in the same way that he'd pushed her before, her assault emotional instead of a physical threat.
-And as she turned to head home, she was also sure that he'd be back.
+When he walked away she let him go, sure she'd pushed him too hard in the same way he'd pushed her before, her assault emotional instead of a physical threat.
+She also knew he'd be back.

-He stopped her directly in front of her door, having approached so stealthily she didn't know he was there until the hand under her chin jerked her head back and the arm around her midsection pinned her against him.
+He stopped her directly in front of her door, having approached so stealthily she didn't know he was there until his hand under her chin jerked her head up and his arm around her midsection pinned her back against his body.
 "Everything," he hissed, then pressed a single, harsh kiss against the side of her neck and was gone before she had time to do more than gasp.

 Only a matter of time.
 What it came down to was waiting for the break.